savsmith/idb/PITCHME.md

 +++

 ## What did we learn from their website?
-- We learned about Ad-Grid
+- We learned about Ag-Grid
 - We learned about the party demographics among representatives

 +++